BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_1_Understanding_Timelock_Options.md

 3. **No Scripts.** The original, simple use of `nLockTime` didn't allow it to be used in Scripts.
 4. **No Protection.** `nLockTime` allows the funds to be spent with a different, non-locked transaction.

 The last item was often the dealbreaker for `nLockTime`.
-It prevented a transaction from being spent, but it didn't prevent the funds from being used.
+It prevented a transaction from being spent, but it didn't prevent the funds from being used in a different transaction.
+So, it had uses, but they all depended on trust.

 ## Understand the Possibilities of Timelock Scripts